 Why Are Kiwi Eggs So Big

-- The exact reason for why kiwi eggs are so big is unknown.
+- The exact reason why kiwi eggs are so big is unknown.

 - However, the probable reasons are:

-- Abundance of food, which provide a lot of raw materials for the production of egg
+- The abundance of food, which provides a lot of raw materials for the production of egg

 - The loss of flight, which eliminate the weight limit on the egg